seanbao/mnemonas/docs/configuration.en.md

 - `root` must not be `/`.
 - Startup tightens permissions on `root`, `files`, and internal directories.
 - Move the full storage root when migrating data.
+- The systemd-installed `mnemonas-dataplane-start` helper rejects `storage.root` and `DATAPLANE_DATA_DIR` values with line breaks, parent-directory segments, symlink path components, or protected system directories before starting the dataplane.
 - `directory_quotas` use MnemoNAS logical paths such as `/team`.
 Uploads, copies, moves, trash restores, version restores, and WebDAV PUT/COPY/MOVE operations check current logical bytes before writing.
 Use `/` for a global hard limit.
 Admins can view current usage, remaining bytes, and status for each directory quota on the storage page.
 - `directory_access_rules` use clean absolute MnemoNAS paths such as `/team`.
 Each rule can grant `read_users`, `write_users`, `read_groups`, `write_groups`, `read_roles`, and `write_roles`.
 The most specific matching rule wins.
 Write grants also allow reads; write operations require an explicit write grant.
 Non-admin Web/API, WebDAV `users` mode, search, shares, favorites, trash, and activity views use the same decision path.
 Paths without a matching rule fall back to the user's `home_dir` boundary.
+Web/API root listings return only the user's `home_dir` and top-level entries for readable shared directories.
+When only a nested directory is granted, Web/API and WebDAV may expose existing ancestor directories as read-only navigation entries; direct children remain filtered by their own rules, and writes under those ancestors still require explicit write grants.

 Example: